KatGia/SQL-basics/README.md

 **Authors:** Caterina Giachino & Gabriele Amato.
 **Contact:** caterina.giachino@unina.it | amatogab@gmail.com

+---

-## Introduction: What Is SQL and Why Use It?
+## Introduction: What is SQL and why use It?

 **SQL (Structured Query Language)** is a powerful tool for data analysis, alongside **Python** and **R**.
 Each language has its unique strengths, and the best choice depends on your project's requirements and your personal skills.

+---

-## SQL in Bioinformatics: A Practical Example
+## SQL in bioinformatics: a practical example

 SQL databases in bioinformatics are used to manage: